aneoconsulting/ArmoniK/infrastructure/quick-deploy/localhost/README.md

 bash [deploy-dev-test-infra.sh](../../utils/scripts/deploy-dev-test-infra.sh) to automate the deployment on your local machine.

-You can find the usage of this script in [Script all-in-one](../../docs/all-in-one-deploy.md).
+You can find the usage of this script in [Script bash all-in-one](../../docs/all-in-one-deploy.md).

 # Quick tests